-- Scott Haggerty, Chair

-- David Haubert, Vice Chair

-- Karla Brown
+- Scott Haggerty - Karla Brown

-- Steven Spedowfski
+- Steven Spedowfski - David Haubert

 In 2015, the LAVTA Board took action to form the Altamont Regional Rail Working Group.
-The Working Group was formed to ensure that regional rail planning leads to project implementation that is fast, cost-effective and responsive to community goals and objectives.
-Areas of focus include the planned BART to ACE connection in Livermore, which has regional consensus as a priority project in the Bay Area per the planning documents of the Metropolitan Planning Commission.
+The Working Group was formed to focus on the decades of planning for BART to Livermore and the need to have BART go to Greenville Road in Livermore, with the goal of an inter-regional connection with the San Joaquin Valley via the Altamont Corridor Express (ACE rail service).
 Members of the Altamont Regional Rail Working Group consist of elected officials from the cities of Dublin, Livermore, Pleasanton and Tracy; supervisors from the Counties of Alameda and San Joaquin; and board members/directors from ACE, BART and LAVTA.